bamless/blang/docs/tables.md

 end
 ```

-What should e be?
+What should 'e' be?
 In other words, on what should we iterate on?
 One answer could be keys, but another valid one could be values or even 2-tuples containing both
 the key and the value.